jeportie/42_student/README.md

 	- The function calculates the length of dst and src.

-	- It checks if total_size is 0 or if dst is already full (dst_len == total_size),
-	in which case it returns the total length dst would have after concatenation.
+	- It checks if total_size is 0 or if dst is already full (dst_len == total_size),in which case it returns the total length dst would have after concatenation.

 	- It then appends characters from src to dst, being careful not to write more characters than total_size - 1.